matthizou/github-comment-badges/README.md

 # Github Comment Badges

-> Beware: You are going to see your colleagues' faces... even more."

 Github is **awesome**... and yet sometimes you wish for a cooler, more effective, UX.
 Maybe you are used to look at long lists of pull requests of your team, periodically hitting the F5 key, to see if someone added a comment to a PR you are following.